Epialess/Enterprise-Network/README.md

 Use the command links to see the connected links.

 3.In final_dhcp.py, comment the h1,h2,h3,h4 assignment part in the configure() function and then uncomment the d1 and d2 assignment part and save.<br>
-4.Stop dhcp server1 and in the same terminal run dhcp server 2 and run final_dhcp.py again.<br>
+4.Stop DHCP server1 and in the same terminal run DHCP server 2 and run final_dhcp.py again.<br>
 5.Repeat step 2.
 You should see that the DHCP server assigned d1 and d2 with these IP addresses:
 ```
 <Host d1: d1-eth0:10.2.2.2 pid=21207>